MCC In-Person Office Hours

 MCC Response to the Coronavirus

-- Winter 2021 Semester at MCC – During the Winter 2021 Semester, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
+- Summer 2021 Session at MCC – During the Summer 2021 Session, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
 To view what we are doing to ensure your safety, including the way we will be offering classes, click here.

 - Supporting Our Students – Since the outset of the COVID-19 pandemic, MCC quickly acted to assist our current and incoming students with regard to their health and safety concerns, their sudden transition to remote learning, their apprehensions about being able to begin and/or continue their MCC education, and their ability to earn their degrees and certificates on time.
 Read more